kubermatic/docs/content/kubermatic/master/architecture/supported-providers/kubevirt/kubevirt.en.md

 ```

 **Important Note**:
 - `podAffinityPreset` and `podAntiAffinityPreset` are **mutually exclusive**.
-It does not make sense to schedule both on a single infrastructure node and prevent from being on the same infrastructure node.
+The Anti-Affinity setting works the opposite of Affinity.
 - `podAffinityPreset` can be specified along with `nodeAffinityPreset`: this allows ensure that the KubeVirt tenant nodes are co-located on a single infrastructure node that has some specific labels.
 - `podAntiAffinityPreset` can be specified along with `nodeAffinityPreset`: this prevents the KubeVirt tenant nodes from being co-located on the same infrastructure node, but be located on infrastructure nodes that have some specific labels.